Review of Ferries

 Fjord1 Fylkesbaatane (founded 1858, headquarters Floro, Norway) is a subsidiary of Fjord1 Nordvestlandske (Norwegian transport conglomerate) and runs ferry traffic in Sogn og Fjordane (western Norway).

-- Fjord1's route Bergen-Sogn was opened in 1971 via fast catamarans.
+Fjord1's route Bergen-Sogn was opened in 1971 via fast catamarans.
 Currently are served the routes Bergen-Sogn (Ovre Ardal, crossing time 6 hr 15 min) and Bergen-Nordfjord (Selje, crossing time 5 hours).
-In addition to these main service are also served local fast boat routes.
+In addition to these main services are also served local fast boat routes.

-Havila Shipping ("Havila Kystruten", founded 2003, headquarters Fosnavag, Norway) has a fleet consisting of offshore platform supply vessels, anchor handling tugs, rescue and recovery vessels, subsea construction vessels and passenger ferries (4 boats on order).
-The company provides maritime support for offshore oil and gas fields in North Sea and Asia Pacific.
+Havila Shipping ("Havila Kystruten", founded 2003, headquarters Fosnavag, Norway) has a fleet consisting of offshore platform supply vessels, anchor handling tugs, rescue and recovery vessels, subsea construction vessels and passenger ships (4 cruiseferries for the "Norwegian Coastal Express" service).
+The company provides maritime support for offshore oil and gas fields in the North Sea and the Asia Pacific.

 DESTINATION GOTLAND (destinationgotland.se, founded 1998, headquarters Visby, Gotland Island Sweden) is a domestic ferry company operating in Sweden exclusively.
-Destination Gotland's current fleet includes the conventional ferries MS Visby and MS Gotland, and the high-speed HSC Gotlandia and HSC Gotlandia 2.
-The company has 2 shipbuilding contracts (signed November 2014 and June 2015) with GSI (Guangzhou Shipyard, China) for the construction of 2 LNG-powered ships.
-Each vessel has max capacity 1650 passengers and costs USD 135 million.
-Deliveries were scheduled for 2017 and 2018.
+Destination Gotland's current fleet includes the conventional ferries MS Thjelvar, MS Visborg, MS Visby, MS Gotland, and the high-speed HSC Gotlandia and HSC Gotlandia 2.
+The company has 2 shipbuilding contracts (signed November 2014 and June 2015) with GSI (Guangzhou Shipyard, China) for the construction of two LNG-powered ships (Visborg, Thjelvar).
+Each vessel has a capacity of 1650 passengers and costs USD 150 million.
+Deliveries were scheduled for 2018-Q4 and 2019-Q1.

-CONDOR FERRIES (condorferries.co.uk, founded 1964, headquarters St Peter Port, Guernsey, owned by Commodore Group / part of Macquarie Group) offers passenger and freight ferry services between UK-France and Channel Islands - Jersey (St Helier Port) and Guernsey (St Peter Port).
-Condor Ferries current fleet includes the fast ferries Condor Rapide (high-speed catamaran) and Condor Liberation (high-speed trimaran) and the ships Commodore Clipper and Commodore Goodwill on the routes Poole England-Channel Islands, Portsmouth England-Channel Islands, St Malo France-Channel Islands and the inter-island service Guernsey-Jersey.
+CONDOR FERRIES (condorferries.co.uk, founded 1964, headquarters St Peter Port, Guernsey, owned by Commodore Group/part of Macquarie Group) offers passenger and freight ferry services between UK-France and the Channel Islands - Jersey (St Helier Port) and Guernsey (St Peter Port).
+Condor Ferries current fleet includes the fast ferries Condor Rapide (high-speed catamaran) and Condor Liberation (high-speed trimaran) and the ships Commodore Clipper and Commodore Goodwill on the routes Poole England-Channel Islands, Portsmouth England-Channel Islands, St Malo France-Channel Islands, and the inter-island service Guernsey-Jersey.

-ECKERO LINE (eckeroline.fi, founded 1995, headquarters Helsinki Finland) is a Finnish passenger shipping company which operates only one liner (MS Finlandia, 2080 pax, 665 cars) and only on the route between Finland (Helsinki) and Estonia (Tallinn).).
+ECKERO LINE (eckeroline.fi, founded 1995, headquarters Helsinki Finland) is a Finnish passenger shipping company which operates just one liner (MS Finlandia, 2080 pax, 665 cars) and only on the route between Finland (Helsinki) and Estonia (Tallinn).

 This is a work in progress, so expect adding more line links and ships every day.
 Enjoy the CruiseMapper's new "FerryMapper" feature and be sure to bookmark this page for updates and latest news!